KolosalAI/kolosal-server/docs/PORTABLE_ZIP_STRUCTURE.md

 ## Automatic DLL Discovery

 The build system automatically:
-- Creates a `bin` folder in the build directory
+- Creates a `bin` folder in the build directory as backup
+- Copies all DLLs to the root directory alongside the executable for direct execution
-- Copies all DLLs to both the root and `bin` folder during build
+- Copies all DLLs to the `bin` folder as well for alternative deployment
 - Searches for required system DLLs (OpenBLAS, MinGW runtime, etc.)
 - Includes both llama-cpu and llama-vulkan if present in the build directory

 ## DLL Search Order

-The `start-kolosal-server.bat` launcher adds `bin` to PATH, ensuring:
-1. DLLs in `bin` folder are found first
-2. System DLLs are used as fallback
+When running `kolosal-server.exe` directly:
+1. Windows finds DLLs in the same directory (root) first - this is where all DLLs are now located
+2. No launcher script needed
-3. No need to modify system PATH permanently
+3. No need to modify system PATH

+Alternatively, using `start-kolosal-server.bat`:
+1. Adds `bin` folder to PATH for that session
+2. Useful if you reorganize DLLs into the bin folder

 ## Notes

-- The main executable remains at the root for easy access
-- All DLL dependencies are isolated in the `bin` folder
+- **All DLL dependencies are now in the root directory alongside the executable**
-- The launcher script ensures proper PATH configuration
+- This provides the best out-of-the-box experience - just run the .exe
+- A backup copy of all DLLs is also in the `bin` folder
 - Both CPU and GPU (Vulkan) inference engines can coexist
 - The server will automatically select the appropriate inference engine based on configuration